zvikesh/rap-annotations-cheat-sheet/Text Annotations.md

-# Text View
+# Embedded Analytics (EA)

-In BI Query, @ObjectModel.foreignKey.association overwrides the @objectmodel.text.association
+In BI Cube, @ObjectModel.foreignKey.association overwrides the @objectmodel.text.association

-Using Master Data (Method 1)	Using Text (Method 2) Everything related to Master Data, Text and even Heirarchy can be achived from one view	Only used for text Association with Dimension View withText View is required	Only Text View is enough Annotation to be used at composite level:@ObjectModel.foreignKey.association: ”	Annotation to be used at composite level:@objectmodel.text.association: ”
+Everything related to Master Data, Text and even Heirarchy can be achived from one view Association with Dimension View withText View is required Annotation to be used at composite level:@ObjectModel.foreignKey.association: ” It will take care of language automatically

+Only used for text
+Only Text View is enough
-It will take care of language automatically	Language has to be filtered at text level if present in text, not suitable where we have muktple language Reports
+Annotation to be used at composite level:@objectmodel.text.association: ” Language has to be filtered at text level if present in text, not suitable where we have muktple language Reports

+# List Report (RAP)
+@ObjectModel.textelement:[]
+@Object.. display type...